The following Environment practice note provides comprehensive and up to date legal information covering:

 If the public interest reasons to disclose the information outweigh the public interest reasons not to disclose the information, the public authority will be required to disclose that information, even though it falls within an exception.

-There are two general
+There are two general classes of exceptions within

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.